BestGuide is reader supported and may earn affiliate commission. Learn More.

 Is LendingClub Legit?

 Yes, LendingClub is absolutely legitimate and highly secure.
-Having facilitated billions of dollars in loans since its inception, the company acquired Radius Bank in 2021 to become a fully chartered digital bank.
-This means they are regulated by federal banking laws and offer FDIC insurance on their deposit products.
+Having facilitated billions of dollars in loans since its inception, LendingClub Bank acquired Radius Bank in 2021 to become a fully chartered digital bank.
+This means they are regulated by federal banking laws, overseen by the OCC, and offer FDIC insurance on their deposit products.
+For anyone asking whether lending club is legit, the regulatory record and public company status answer that question clearly: LendingClub is traded on the NYSE under the ticker LC.

-While the company is highly reputable, it is not immune to criticism.
-Most LendingClub complaints found online focus on the origination fee.
+While the company is highly reputable, most LendingClub complaints found online focus on the origination fee.
 Because this fee is deducted from the loan amount before it is deposited into your account, some borrowers are surprised when they receive slightly less cash than they requested.
 It is vital to account for this fee when calculating how much you need to borrow.

 LendingClub remains a strong contender in the online lending market, particularly for those looking to consolidate debt.
-Their transition from a peer-to-peer marketplace to a regulated digital bank has streamlined their operations and significantly improved funding speeds.
+Their transition from a peer-to-peer marketplace to a regulated digital bank has streamlined operations and significantly improved funding speeds.
+If you have reviewed lending club reviews across multiple platforms and found consistent praise for their digital experience and debt consolidation tools, that aligns with our findings.

 What credit score do you need for a loan from LendingClub?